auth0/docs/articles/libraries/lock/v11/migration-guide.md

 ## Disabling legacy Lock API

 After you update to Lock v11 and/or Auth0.js v9, it is advised that you turn off the **Legacy Lock API** toggle in the Dashboard.
 This will make your Auth0 tenant behave as if the legacy API is no longer available.
-Starting on April 1, 2018, this option will be forcibly disabled, so it is recommended you opt-in before that time to verify that your configuration will work correctly.
+Starting on July 16, 2018, this option will be forcibly disabled, so it is recommended you opt-in before that time to verify that your configuration will work correctly.

 You can find the setting in the [Advanced section](${manage_url}/#/tenant/advanced) of Tenant Settings.